paltoalko/CHASE./README.md

 1. Clone repository to your local machine.
 2. Install npm packages, by using 'npm i' in project folder.
-3. Run app by typing 'npm start'
+3. Run app by typing 'npm start'.